-In honor of Prostate Cancer Awareness month, Hannibal Regional is offering free prostate cancer screenings on September 20th and September 22nd from 6:00 pm - 7:30 pm at Hannibal Regional Medical Group.
-Space is limited and an appointment is required, to schedule your appointment call (573) 406-1641.
+In honor of Prostate Cancer Awareness month, Hannibal Regional Medical Group is offering free prostate cancer screenings on September 19th from 5:30 pm - 7:30 pm at Hannibal Regional Medical Group.
+An appointment is required and space is limited so don’t delay, make your appointment today by calling (573) 406-1641.

-Dr. Cockrell says there are some symptoms which should raise a red flag for any man.
+There are some symptoms which should raise a red flag for any man.
 These symptoms, which could also appear with benign enlargement of the prostate, might be experienced as prostate cancer progresses.
-Symptoms include: difficulty starting urination; a need to urinate frequently, especially at night; inability to urinate; weak or interrupted flow of urine (dribbling); painful or burning urination; painful ejaculation; blood in urine or semen; and frequent pain or stiffness in the back, hips, or upper thighs.
+Symptoms include: difficulty starting urination, a need to urinate frequently (especially at night), inability to urinate, weak or interrupted flow of urine (dribbling), painful or burning urination, painful ejaculation, blood in urine or semen, and frequent pain or stiffness in the back, hips, or upper thighs.